DFS Investors Have Opportunity To Lead Discover Financial Services Securities Fraud Lawsuit

-(MENAFN- PR Newswire) BENSALEM, Pa., Sept.
-27, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Discover Financial Services ("Discover" or the "Company") (NYSE: DFS ).
+(MENAFN- PR Newswire) LOS ANGELES, Sept.
+29, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Discover Financial Services ("Discover" or the "Company") (NYSE: DFS ).

 Class Period: February 21, 2019 – August 14, 2023